vasylcf/ImageBind-LoRA/README.md

 The LoRA models used in example.py
-(checkpoints found in `.checkpoints/lora` with postix `-dreambooth_last.safetensors`), was trained for ~4 hours on a TITAN RTX with 24 GB VRAM.
-The model converged to a similar state in less than an hour.
+(checkpoints found in `.checkpoints/lora` with postix `-dreambooth_last.safetensors`), was trained for ~2 hours on a 3080Ti with 12 GB VRAM, consuming 5.66 GB VRAM and ~4 GB RAM.
+The model converged to a similar state in less than 30 mins.
 We set the train arguments as follows:

 ```bash